simolus3/web3dart/README.md

 to an Ethereum node to send transactions, interact with smart contracts and much more!

+## This package is no longer maintained.

+I no longer want to support, contribute to, or be associated with cryptocurrencies and web3.
+So, the package is marked as discontinued and the repository is archived.
+If anyone wants to continue maintaining this package, please get in touch.

 ### Features
 - Connect to an Ethereum node with the rpc-api, call common methods
 - Send signed Ethereum transactions